LucaPaccard/Projet_Multi_4GP/README.md

   4. Logout and Login

 ### Qt Designer
 Qt Designer is a tool used to easily create graphical interfaces.
-To apply changes to the GUI, it has to be installed:
+To apply changes to the GUI, download and install it https://build-system.fman.io/qt-designer-download
-Windows, macOS
-Open Anaconda3 prompt (Windows) or terminal (macOS) and type :
-    conda install designer

 The Qt Designer file for the software can be found here:
     `...\OpenQCM\openQCM_Next_py_0.1.2_source\OPENQCM\openQCM\res\mainWindow_new.ui`
 The file is saved under `.ui` extension.